DM Multimedia Ltd

 Rendered Headlight and LenseHeadlights are an important part of any car model.

-In this tutorial I will outline how to make a quick and simple round headlight using 3D Studio Max 7/7.5 and mental Ray - although it should be perfectly possible to use earlier versions.
-The second part will outline a method for texturing teh light lens with refracting, bump-mapped glass.
+In this tutorial I will outline how to make a quick and simple round headlight using 3D Studio Max 7/7.5 and mental Ray - although it should be perfectly possible to use earlier versions (and later versions).

 1. First I start with creating a sphere, using the standard settings